The UK Government and devolved administrations have launched several measures for businesses to help them navigate the

 Tax and customs

 Deferment of VAT payments – the deferment will last from 20 March until 30 June.
 Businesses will have until the end of the financial year to pay their VAT bill (March 2021).
-Find out more.
+Update: Government have announced a VAT deferral ‘New Payment Scheme’, where businesses that deferred VAT due in March to June 2020 now have the option to spread their payments over the financial year 2021-2022.
+Rather than paying in full at the end of March 2021, businesses will be able to choose to make 11 equal instalments over 2021-22.
+Find out more

 Business Rates Relief – the Government is temporarily increasing the Business Rates Relief, specifically the retail discount in England which will be 100% for 2020-21 for properties with a rateable value less than £51,000.
 Find out more.

 Protective equipment duty/VAT relief – the Government has announced guidance on how to pay no import duty and VAT on protective equipment, relevant medical devices or equipment brought into the UK from non-EU countries.
 Find out more.
-PPE purchased by businesses and individuals to protect against COVID-19 will be zero rate VAT for a three-month period, starting from 1 May 2020.
+PPE purchased by businesses and individuals to protect against COVID-19 will be zero rate VAT from 30 January 2020 until 31 October 2020.

 Time to Pay – A dedicated helpline has been set up to help businesses and self-employed individuals in financial distress and with outstanding tax liabilities receive support with their tax affairs.
 Through this, businesses may be able to agree a bespoke Time to Pay arrangement.
 More information can be found here.

 Support for self-employed

 In addition to being able to access some of the business support schemes above, those who are self-employed will be able to access the following schemes.
 Universal Credit is also available to those who need it.

 The Government plans to make changes to company insolvency law to enable UK companies undergoing a rescue or restructure process to continue trading, to help them avoid insolvency.
 This will be brought into law in the coming weeks and be retrospective from 1 March 2020 for three months.